Mellanox/network-operator-docs/docs/getting-started-kubernetes.rst

     nfd:
       enabled: true

-Once the Network Operator is installed deploy a NicClusterPolicy with the following enabled:
+Once the Network Operator is installed create a NicClusterPolicy with the following enabled:
     * Secondary network
     * Multus CNI
     * Container Networking plugins